 That simplicity, according to Ray, is what Swift Sensors can attribute a lot of their success.
 “We’re trying to make sure that whoever our customer is,” Ray said, “they don’t have to understand the details of the connectivity or the hardware.”

-The use cases where they’ve seen the most success is in manufacturing, focusing on the markets and applications that are best suited for what IoT can do today.
+The Applications where they’ve seen the most success is in manufacturing, focusing on the markets and applications that are best suited for what IoT can do today.
 One of the best examples?
 Temperature monitoring.
 According to Ray, 80 percent of the measurements taken in the world are temperature.
 “Whether you’re at the macroeconomic scale of global warming, or trying to produce a semiconductor, or trying to cook a hamburger – the temperature has to be right,” Ray said.

 Ray said that, for manufacturing, the ROI is easy.
 Manufacturing operations often have tons of capital equipment, legacy systems that don’t have the digital footprint of newer machines.
 These machines are sometimes 10, 20, or 30 years old, but they’re good at what they do and extremely expensive to replace.
 That’s where IoT really shines – through the use of wireless sensors attached to legacy equipment, managers can gain visibility over how machinery is doing, how often it’s being used, and whether or not upgrades or repairs are necessary.
 For these companies, Ray said, this value add is a no-brainer.